aaqsr/urdu-image-data-generator/README.md

 # Urdu Image Data Generator

 The purpose of this module is to generate images of Urdu Language.
 Currently it generates images for Characters only.
+In the output directory a "data.csv" file will be created which maps image_path to its corresponding label.

 ## Instruction for Setup